Viajes

 43$245.45

-• Different room types: If travelers are in separate rooms of different price tiers, split each room's cost separately before combining.
+• Different room types: if travelers are in separate rooms at different prices, split each room separately, then combine.

-• Occupancy-based pricing: Some hotels charge more per night for additional occupants.
-In that case the base rate + the incremental per-person fee should each be split separately.
+• Occupancy-based pricing: some hotels charge extra per additional guest.
+Split the base rate and the per-guest add-on separately.

-• Tax and service fees: Include taxes in the total bill field only if you want them split proportionally.
-If one traveler is tax-exempt, exclude tax before entering the figure.
+• Tax and service fees: include taxes in the total only if you want them shared.
+If one traveler is tax-exempt, subtract tax before entering the figure.

 • Frequently asked questions